GoogleCloudPlatform/magic-modules/docs/content/docs/how-to/add-handwritten-datasource-documentation.md

 **Note:** If you want to find information about documentation for a generated resource, look at the [MMv1 resource documentation](/magic-modules/docs/how-to/mmv1-resource-documentation) page instead.
 The information on this page will not be relevant for resources that have generated documentation.
 {{< /hint >}}

-## How providers documentation works
+## How provider documentation works

 For general information about how provider documentation works, see [Provider Documentation](/magic-modules/docs/getting-started/provider-documentation).
 That page contains information about how documentation should be structured and how you can test changes to documentation.